cross311/conferences/day1/wcf_webapi_service_oriented_development.md

      - PITA to setup and work with
 * MSMQ
      - has its own API

+#WCF and WebAPI:

+##WCF vs WebAPI:
+* WebAPI has killed WCF --> "The report of my death was an exaggeration."
+* WCF and WebAPI both have their own uses.
+* WebAPI has a much smaller scope and learning curve than WCF.
+* One is NOT a replacement for the other
+* One is NOT better than the other
+* WCF is WAY more feature rich
+* Web API is WAY more interoperable
+* WCF is based on SOAP protocol
+* Web API is based on REST architecture
+* WCF DataContracts mirror WebAPI Models

+##WCF with WebAPI:
+* Write services in WCF and extend with WebAPI

 #WCF:
 * What does WCF have that WebAPI doe not?